 A whole chicken in my kitchen was turned into chicken and spaghetti squash, soup and broth for later use.
 Tadah.
 I’m not rich.
 I just don’t waste money on convenience and school’s cookie fundraisers. 😛

 I gotta be honest and tell you that squash with chicken won’t keep me, Alex or boys full.
 Come on, let’s get real.
 I look at these spaghetti squash boats as a great way to serve a lot of vegetables along with delicious chicken in sauce.
 So, what I do is I cook whole wheat spaghetti on a side and mix it in.
 Yep, I eat whole grain pasta occasionally.
 It’s fine.
 I’m alive.
 I actually slimmed down.
-I should write a post about my recent workouts and eating habits.
-Done deal.

 My kids loved this!
 I have a hard time feeding them fall vegetables like squash, sweet potato and beets, but this was eaten in 5 minutes.
+And if you are looking for more spaghetti squash boat recipes, check out these Tex Mex spaghetti squash boats and chicken alfredo spaghetti squash boats.

 - 4 small spaghetti squash ( 1 1/2 lbs each)*